Trusted by the world’s leading companies

 Context menu

-The WinForms DataGrid control provides an entirely customized context menu to expose the functionality on the user interface.
-Users can create context menus for different rows such as record row, summary row, and group caption header in an efficient manner.
+The WinForms DataGrid control provides an entirely customized context menu to expose functionality on the user interface.
+Users can create context menus for different rows, such as a record row, summary row, or group caption header, in an efficient manner.

-Export a data grid to Excel and PDF file formats with the rich set of options.
+Export a data grid to Excel, CSV, and PDF file formats with a rich set of options.

 Localization